- 1. Convert Videos to FCP+

 Step 1 Launch Wondershare UniConverter and Import a Footage.

-Launch Wondershare UniConverter on your Mac or Windows computer, ensure that the Video Converter tile is selected from the top, and click the icon from the center of the window.
+Launch Wondershare UniConverter on your Mac or Windows computer, ensure that the Converter tile is selected from the top, and click the icon from the center of the window.
 Use the Open box that appears next to select a video you want to edit, and click Open to import the footage.

 Step 2 Click Scissors and Edit the Video.